 Fire up the barbie and sizzle the steaks al fresco.
-Try your hand at croquet, turn your thoughts to tennis or badminton, recover with a tipple on the terrace.
+Try your hand at croquet, turn your thoughts to badminton, recover with a tipple on the terrace.
 In the evening, the covered veranda out front begs for a starlit nightcap.

 Valley House has all the trimmings and trinkets you’d expect of a Grade II-listed Arts and Crafts masterpiece.
 Settle back amid the deep-moulded cornices, the ornate fireplace, the Jacobean staircase and leaded windows.
 Feel the oak floors beneath your bare feet and the warmth of the living-room Rayburn on your face.